espressif/vscode-esp-idf-extension/docs/HARDWARE_SUPPORT.md

 - [Espressif Rainmaker](https://github.com/espressif/esp-rainmaker) can be clone with the **ESP-IDF: Install ESP-Rainmaker** to a selected and set `idf.espRainmakerPath` (`idf.espRainmakerPathWin` in Windows) configuration setting.

-- [ESP-HomeKit-SDK](https://github.com/espressif/esp-homekit-sdk) can be clone with the **Install Install ESP-HomeKit-SDK** command to the selected directory and set `idf.espHomeKitSdkPath` (`idf.espHomeKitSdkPathWin` in Windows) configuration setting.
+- [ESP-HomeKit-SDK](https://github.com/espressif/esp-homekit-sdk) can be clone with the **Install ESP-HomeKit-SDK** command to the selected directory and set `idf.espHomeKitSdkPath` (`idf.espHomeKitSdkPathWin` in Windows) configuration setting.

 > **NOTE:** Consider that if you are using other Espressif frameworks for your projects, not all ESP-IDF versions are compatible with an specific framework.
 For example, ESP-ADF might not work with the current ESP-IDF master branch.
 It is recommended that you configure the extension to use the ESP-IDF within the framework (most frameworks include compatible ESP-IDF as subdirectory) in the setup wizard or JSON Configuration as shown in [SETUP](./SETUP.md) documentation or [Install](./tutorial/install.md) tutorial.